-The substantive legal basis for a decision under Article 218(5) TFEU depends primarily on the objective and content of the agreement.
-According to the case-law, if an examination of a Union measure reveals that it pursues two purposes or that it comprises two components and if one of these is identifiable as the main or predominant purpose or component, whereas the other is merely incidental, the measure must be founded on a single legal basis, namely that required by the main or predominant purpose or component.
+The substantive legal basis for a decision under Article 218(6)(a)(v) TFEU depends primarily on the objective and content of the Agreement.
+According to the case-law, if an examination of an EU measure reveals that it pursues two purposes or that it comprises two components and if one of these is identifiable as the main or predominant purpose or component, whereas the other is merely incidental, the measure must be founded on a single legal basis, namely that required by the main or predominant purpose or component.
+Exceptionally, if it is established, on the other hand, that the measure simultaneously pursues a number of objectives, or has several components, which are inextricably linked without one being incidental to the other, so that various provisions of the Treaty are applicable, the measure must be founded on the various corresponding legal bases.

-With regard to the substantive legal basis, the material scope of the Convention coincides with that of the AI Act (22), including in relation to the exemption from scope regarding research and development, national security and defence activities.
-The principles and obligations in the Convention coincide with the more detailed requirements for AI systems and the specific obligations of providers and deployers of such systems under the AI Act and other relevant Union legislation.
-If the Council adopts the proposed decision and the Union signs the Convention, the AI Act will constitute the primary Union legislation to implement the Convention in the Union legal order with fully harmonised rules on the placing on the market, putting into service, and use of AI systems in the Union that are directly applicable in the Member States, unless the AI Act specifically provides otherwise (23).
+With regard to the substantive legal basis, the material scope of the Convention is covered by the scope of the AI Act, including in relation to the exemption from scope regarding AI systems used exclusively for research and development, national security and military activities.
+The analysis above has also demonstrated that the principles and obligations in the Convention are to a large extent covered and overlap with the more detailed requirements for AI systems and the specific obligations of providers and deployers of such systems under the AI Act.
+If the Council adopts the proposed decision and the Union concludes the Convention, the AI Act will constitute the primary EU legislation to implement the Convention in the EU legal order with fully harmonised rules on the placing on the market, putting into service, and use of AI systems in the Union that are directly applicable in all Member States, unless the AI Act specifically provides otherwise22.

-Considering that the scope and objectives of the Convention are aligned and fully consistent with those of the AI Act and that the personal and material scope of both legal instruments coincide, the substantive legal basis for the conclusion of the Convention is Article 114 TFEU, which is the primary legal basis of the AI Act.
+Considering that the scope and the objectives of the Convention are aligned and fully consistent with those of the AI Act and there is a significant overlap between both legal instruments, the substantive legal basis for the conclusion of the Convention is Article 114 TFEU, which is the primary legal basis of the AI Act.

-The nature of the international agreements ('EU Only' or 'mixed') is contingent upon the specific subject matter's compatibility with the Union competences.
+The nature of the international agreements ("EU Only" or "mixed") is contingent upon the specific subject matter's compatibility with the EU's exclusive or shared competences.

-Article 3(2) TFEU provides that the Union has exclusive competence "for the conclusion of an international agreement [...] in so far as its conclusion may affect common rules or alter their scope."
-An international agreement may affect common rules or alter their scope where the area covered by the agreement is to a large extent covered by Union law (24).
+Article 3(2) TFEU provides that the Union has exclusive competence "for the conclusion of an international agreement... in so far as its conclusion may affect common rules or alter their scope."
+An international agreement may affect common rules or alter their scope where the area covered by the agreement overlaps with or is covered to a large extent by Union law23.

-The personal scope of the Convention is fully aligned with the AI Act in that both legal instruments cover, in principle, both public and private actors (with the optional application of the principles and the obligations of the Convention to private actors other than those acting on behalf of public authorities), while the material scope of both legal instruments exclude AI activities related to national security, defence and research from the applicable rules.
+The personal scope of the Convention is fully aligned to the AI Act in that both legal instruments cover, in principle, both public and private actors (with the optional application of the principles and the obligations of the Convention to private actors other than those acting